ara-software/pyaradisplay/README.md

 brew install pygobject3 gtk+3
 ```

-If a recent version of Python3 is not installed already, you may also need to
+If a recent version of Python3 is not installed already, you may first need to
 ```
 brew install python@3.12
 ```